dashaun/abstracts/15-factor-on-k8s.md

+Are you ready to elevate your application development skills?
+Immerse yourself in our interactive session where we dive into the realm of 15-factor, cloud-native applications using Spring Boot and Kubernetes.
+We start by dissecting the 15 factors and then guide you on how to harness Kubernetes' built-in cloud-native features.
+We will construct new Spring Boot applications from the ground up, demonstrating "better" practices along the way.
+You will gain hands-on experience with observability, testing, security, and inner-loop development, all while enjoying the amazing developer experience Spring Boot provides.
+Lastly, we'll walk through documenting, debugging, maintaining, and containerizing your applications to make them truly 'bootiful', 15-factor, cloud-native, and ready for deployment on Kubernetes.
+Don't miss this opportunity to enhance your development skills and stay ahead of the curve.

+Topics covered:
+- 15-factor applications
-# Deliver 15-Factor Applications on Kubernetes with Spring Boot
+- Spring Boot

-Are you ready to take your application development to the next level?
-Join us in this session as we dive into the world of 15-factor, cloud native apps and show how to leverage Spring Boot and Kubernetes to deliver them.
-We'll start by breaking down the 15 factors, and then show you how to harness the power of Kubernetes' built-in cloud native features.
-But that's not all.
-We'll also give you a hands-on experience by building a new application from scratch and showing you how to make it truly bootiful, 15-factor, cloud native, and ready for deployment on Kubernetes.
-Don't miss out on this opportunity to elevate your development skills and stay ahead of the curve.
+- Spring Cloud
+- Spring RESTdocs
+- Observability
+- Testcontainers
+- Buildpacks
+- Scale to Zero
+- and more